Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: Introduction

-Building on our decomposition in Lemma \ref{thm:2sls-fwl}, we derive sufficient conditions under which a 2SLS first-differenced estimator as in \cite{andersonhsiao82} is guaranteed to be a positively weighted average of heterogeneous TE (Proposition \ref{thm:2sls-te}).
-These conditions include the sequential exchangeability assumption of \cite{robins1986g} --- which posits that the present potential outcomes are (mean)\ independent from contemporary treatment, once conditioned on a full history of \textit{observed} outcomes and treatments --- as well as restrictions on the heterogeneity of TE.
-We extend and strengthen the result by introducing an adjusted inverse-(treament) propensity-weighted (IPW) estimator and show that a sample analogue is consistent for a particular average treatment effect.
-This new estimator dispenses with the restrictions on heterogeneous TE in Proposition \ref{thm:2sls-te}; it only requires sequential exchangeability and some mild conditions on treatment assignment.
-(See Proposition \ref{thm:2sls-te-transformed}.)
+Building on our decomposition in Lemma \ref{thm:iv-fwl}, we derive sufficient conditions under which an estimand using lagged variables as instruments in the first-differenced equation, as in \cite{andersonhsiao82} and \cite{arellanobond91}, is guaranteed to be a positively weighted average of heterogeneous TE (Proposition \ref{thm:2sls-te}).
+These conditions include the sequential exchangeability assumption of \cite{robins1986g} as well as restrictions on the heterogeneity of TE.

-By relying on an assumption of sequential exchangeability, our results relate closely to a broad suite of treatment effect estimators collectively referred to as $g$-methods that have been developed for causal inference in this setting [e.g., see \cite{robins1986g, robins1997msm} and \cite{robinshernan2009chapter} for a survey].
+By invoking a condition of sequential exchangeability, our approach is related to, and complements, a broad suite of treatment effect estimators collectively referred to as $g$-methods that have been developed for causal inference in this setting [e.g., see \cite{robins1986g, robins1997msm} and \cite{robinshernan2009chapter} for a survey].
 Most closely related, \cite{robins1997msm} proposes an IPW estimator that identifies $E[Y_{it}(d^{t})]$ using the observed outcomes $Y_{it}$ in stratum $\{D_{i}^t = d^t\}$; these potential outcomes can in turn be used to identify history-dependent treatment effects such as $E [ Y_{it} (d^{t-1},1 ) - Y_{it} (d^{t-1}, 0)]$.
-In contrast, our adjusted IPW estimator identifies an aggregate treatment effect $E [ Y_{it} (D_{i}^{t-1},1) - Y_{it} (D_{i}^{t-1},0)]$ using the \textit{first-differenced} outcomes $\Delta Y_{it}$ among the entire sample.
-We conjecture that such an aggregation of treatment effects may be useful both from the standpoint of estimation and interpretation.
-In particular, our target parameter provides a potentially useful summary causal effect in multi-period settings where the number of potential contrasts grows large.
+We connect our approach back to this existing estimator through an \textit{outcome-modifying} first-differenced IV estimator (Proposition \ref{thm:iv-te-modified}), which recovers the average treatment effect $E [ Y_{it} (D^{t-1},1 ) - Y_{it} (D^{t-1}, 0)]$ while dispensing with substantive restrictions beyond sequential exchangeability in g-methods.